-For the placing on the market of those species the general rules of the food legislation are in force, especially and among others the application of good hygiene practices, traceability, compulsory notification, labelling and organisation of a self-checking system based on the HACCP principles.
+The general principles of the food law apply to the placing on the market of these species, amongst other things the application of the good hygienic practices, traceability, compulsory notification, labelling and the implementation of a self-checking system based on the HACCP-principles.

 Operators farming insects with the intention of placing them on the market for human consumption, must be FASFC registered.
 A FASFC authorization is required for operators from the sectors processing and/or distribution who are placing on the market insects or insect-based foods intended for human consumption.